microsoft/vscode-hydrate/vsc-extension-quickstart.md

 # Welcome to the VS Code Hydrate Extension
 This extension will allow users to select a Kubernetes cluster to run Hydrate on.
 This quickstart guide will be continuously updated as features are added.
-Currently, the extension is a clone of a sample "Hello World" extension.
+Currently, the extension builds upon the existing [VSCode Kubernetes Extension](https://github.com/Azure/vscode-kubernetes-tools).
+Upon right-clicking a cluster, an option to "Hydrate Cluster" is shown, though it currently has no functionality yet.

 ## What's in the folder